Meet Our Staff

 A member of the Association of Unitarian Universalist Administrators, Deb manages the church office.
 She deeply appreciates communication design, which is an important part of her skillset.
 Deb loves travel and the new experiences it brings.

-• Wearing a kind smile and bright red flower crown, Administrative Assistant Ali Allen stands in the foreground of a wooded scene
+• Wearing a kind smile and bright red flower crown, Administrative Assistant Ali stands in the foreground of a wooded scene

 Ali Allen (she/they)